There is a lot of information on how to start growing your vegetables at home.

 There is no need to overcomplicate things.
 It is more important to get started.

 This article is my attempt to teach you all you need to know about how to start growing garden vegetables at home while using less than 1000 words.

 Also read our article with 15 no-nonsense tips I wish I knew when I started: Starting a vegetable garden?
 15 must-know tips for beginners

 You want a convenient location with easy access to water and full sun.

 Do not choose a spot you know to be windy.
 But you want a light breeze as airflow around your plants is essential to help fight pests and diseases.

 Avoid areas with large trees or bushes that may block the sun during the growing season.

 Use quality soil.
 But quality does not have to mean expensive.

-Fertile soil is important as your vegetables need nutrients to develop and grow strong.
+Fertile soil is essential as your vegetables need nutrients to develop and grow strong.

 A soil that drains well is critical as your vegetables will wither and die if the roots are sat in soaking wet soil.